tartley/vim-run-python-tests/README.txt

     <Leader>a : toggles between the Python file in the current buffer and its
                 unit tests.
     F4 : Toggle the quickfix window open or closed.
+    F5 : Run the Python file in the current buffer.
+         (i.e. run "python dir\subdir\file.py".)
+    F6 : Find & run the unit tests of the Python file in the current buffer.
+         (i.e. find the unittest module as described below, then run "python -m unittest package.subpackage.module")
+    F7 : Run the single test method under the cursor (i.e. find the name of the test method the cursor is in, find its test class name, then run
+         "python -m unittest --verbose package.subpack.module.class.method")

+    For F5, F6, & F7, you will want to check what Vim's current directory is.
+This will affect the path or sequence of packages used to reference your test module.
+Set the current directory in Vim using the :cd command.
+It should be set to the same directory that you'd have to be in to execute your tests from the command-line, which is generally your project root.

     F5 : Run the Python file in the current buffer
     F6 : Find & run the unit tests of the Python file in the current buffer F7 : Run the single test method under the cursor